 Backhaul that would historically have connected to 4G networks over a 1GB optical link, is already being upgraded to 10GB for early 5G deployments, and fronthauling will move to a minimum of 25GB to carry the radio baseband signals from the small cells back to BBUs (Baseband Hotels).
 The heavyweight hardware that used to be at the core of a mobile network will become software instances and virtualised.

 An explosion in IoT devices and connected service will generate more data and put further demands on how data is processed and managed.
 Expect data centres to shift from centralised to decentralised models with edge computing.
-[See Simon Driver’s blog on the evolution of data centres] The sheer volume of data travelling over networks means the old model will no longer be feasible because of latency and capacity pressure.
+The sheer volume of data travelling over networks means the old model will no longer be feasible because of latency and capacity pressure.
 The data will have to processed closer to the end device in data centres at the edge that could be a single cabinet.

 What is The Killer App for 5G?

 All of this helps explain why 5G is hard to define in terms of a single killer app.
 It’s more new generation than next generation.
 With its speed, throughput of signal capacity and latency, the best use cases are still to be invented.
 New IoT solutions, whether it’s sensors on livestock, supply chain robotics or in connected cars, will usher in a whole new era of connected services and business models.
 Here at Indigo, we are already involved in building out the infrastructure to support them and look forward to keeping up with the technological advancements.
 The only certainty in a future that is still being imagined is that demand for connectivity is only going to accelerate.

 Find out more bout Indigo’s Wireless/5G Services.